Patient Resources from Gentle Dental Care

 Cleaning your toothbrush is easy: Rinse it with tap water to remove any remaining toothpaste and debris.
 Store it upright and allow it to air dry.
 If you store your toothbrush with other toothbrushes, make sure they are separated to prevent cross contamination.
 And do not routinely cover toothbrushes or store them in closed containers.
 A moist environment such as a closed container is more conducive to the growth of unwanted bacteria than the open air.

 Make sure to replace your toothbrush every three to four months, or sooner if the bristles are frayed.
-A worn toothbrush won’t do as good of a job cleaning your teeth.
+A worn toothbrush will not do as good of a job cleaning your teeth.

 4 minutes a day goes a long way for your dental health.
 Put the time in each day to keep your smile healthy and keep up this twice-a-day habit.

-Sharing a toothbrush can mean you’re also sharing germs and bacteria.
+Sharing a toothbrush can mean you are also sharing germs and bacteria.
 This could be a particular concern if you have a cold or flu to spread, or you have a condition that leaves your immune system compromised.

 Did you know your digestive health can affect your teeth?